Data-driven modeling of multiscale phenomena with applications to fluid turbulence: Methodology

+Training data are generated as follows: solutions are computed without forcing (${\bf f}=0$) at viscosities $\nu=10^{-4}$, $10^{-5}$, and $10^{-6}$, on a computational grid with resolution $2048^2$, $4096^2$, and $4096^2$, respectively. {Starting with each of the three initial conditions shown in figure \ref{fig:initial_conditions}, the flow is evolved over roughly one eddy turnover time.
+In total, this yields 9 numerical solutions.} The corresponding Reynolds numbers $Re=u_{\rm RMS}\ell/\nu$ are reported in table \ref{tab:sample}.
+The initial conditions and the software for generating the data are available online \cite{sgs_github}.

-Next, the numerical solutions are coarse-grained by applying the filtering operator over a range of cutoff scales $\Delta$.
-Afterwards, the functional form of the SGS model is inferred from the coarse-grained data using the Python implementation of SPIDER \cite{gurevich_phd,pyspider}.
+Next, all numerical solutions are coarse-grained by applying the filtering operator over a range of cutoff scales $\Delta$.
+From these coarse-grained datasets, the functional form of the SGS model is inferred using the Python implementation of SPIDER \cite{gurevich_phd,pyspider}.
 SPIDER combines group representation theory (to construct term libraries which define the search spaces), weak formulation of differential equations (to reduce symbolic relations involving derivatives to a system of linear equations for a set of coefficients), and sparse regression (to infer equivariant functional relations corresponding to different irreducible representations of the relevant symmetry group, in this case, SO(2)) \cite{golden_physically_2023,gurevich2024,wareing2025}.
-Finally, the relationship between the parameters of the effective field theory and the fundamental description (e.g., $\nu$) as well as the filter scale $\Delta$ are determined using a combination of dimensional analysis and scaling arguments.
+Finally, the relationship between the parameters of the EFT and the fundamental description (e.g., $\nu$) as well as the filter scale $\Delta$ are determined using a combination of dimensional analysis and scaling arguments.